scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

-setup.py test` or `python setup.py pytest`; the test command through `setup.py` is deprecated and discouraged - anything that directly calls `setup.py` assumes a `setup.py` is present, which is not true for [Flit][] packages and other systems.[^2] Instead, assume users call pytest directly.
+setup.py test` or `python setup.py pytest`; the test command through `setup.py` is deprecated and discouraged - anything that directly calls `setup.py` assumes a `setup.py` is present, which is not true for [Flit][] packages and other systems.[^2] Instead, assume users call pytest directly, or use nox.

 If you need to have custom package data, such as data stored in one place in the SDist structure that shows up in another place in the package, then replace